 And I like to get what I want.

 This easy combination of balsamic vinegar, extra virgin olive oil, Dijon mustard, and finely minced rosemary worked perfectly.
 I cubed the halibut into 1- inch cubes tossed it with the marinade and let it sit for 30 minutes in the refrigerator.
 As my hand was reaching into the drawer for my metal skewers I thought, why not use some rosemary branches as the skewer?
 Why not indeed.
 So I did.

 The marinade flavored the outside of the fish, with some penetration into the flesh, but the rosemary skewer flavored the fish from the inside.
 And the leaves that were left onto the tips, got hot and smoky, adding an even deeper level of flavor*.
 Delish.

-We served this with a Tempranillo; a medium bodied wine whose earthy nature complimented the rosemary tones in the fish.
+We served this with a Tempranillo; a medium-bodied wine whose earthy nature complimented the rosemary tones in the fish.
 These skewers would also have worked with a Merlot or even a Zinfandel.
 Not a wine drinker?
-A dark beer would have worked, something like a stout or even an ale.
+A dark beer would have worked, something like a stout or even ale.

 Easy peasy.
 That's how I like my summer meals.

 LindySez: *Naturally you could make these with bamboo or metal skewers, they just won't have as much of a savory rosemary flavor.
 If you use bamboo, be sure to soak them for at least half an hour in water so they don't burn.

 - 1 pound boned skinned halibut cut into 1 inch squares

 - 1 teaspoon dijon mustard